AMCA Ratings can help you determine which louvers are best at a given task. What do they mean?

 Wind Driven Rain

-When you see the Wind Driven Rain seal on a louver's submittal, look to the louver's Effectiveness Rating Class.
-This will help you determine how the louver performs in heavy rain.
+When you see the wind driven rain seal on a louver's submittal, look to the louver's effectiveness rating class.
+This will help you determine how the louver performs in severe weather.

 The AMCA Statement

 When an AMCA seal is displayed on a submittal, it is followed by a statement from AMCA.
 The statement is a required part of the seal in submittal documents.
 It must be displayed beside the seal in documentation, because it clarifies the seal's purpose.

 The AMCA statement for each seal clarifies the seal's purpose.
 The seal pertains only to the product displayed, for the performance seal shown, by the manufacturer of that product.
 This is the statement: